ArcaneNibble/ee206a-website/content/pages/01-design.md

 ![Bike model equation]({filename}/static/Design_fig4.png)

-Where θ is the lean angle and δ is the steer angle, M is the symmetric mass matrix, C1 captures gyroscopic torques due to lean and steer rate and inertial reaction due to steer rate, K0 and K2 define the stiffness matrix K. M, C1, K0, K2 are constant matrixes and can be calculated using the 25 bike parameters as shown in Appendix A of the paper.
-(The paper can be found in additional materials)
+Where θ is the lean angle and δ is the steer angle, and M, C1, K0, K2 are constant matrixes and can be calculated using the 25 bike parameters as shown in Appendix A of the paper.

-However, by using this model, we have to place the bike straight up every time we want to apply our control system.
-Also, if the lean and the steer angle is too big, the linearized equation does not describe the dynamics of the bike anymore.
-In real life scenario, we need to design a special stick stand to keep the bike straight up when it is at stationary.
+For the design, we have chosen to use a linearized dynamics model because linear models are usually simpler to understand and easier to compute with.
+Many real-life control systems also operate with linearized models.
+However, the trade-off is that this linear model is only linearized around one point.
+If the lean and the steer angle is too big, the linearized equation does not describe the dynamics of the bike anymore.

-###State Based Model
+###State Space Model
-We use standard technique to convert the equation to a first order state based model.
-We choose our state “x” to be the lean/steer angle and their derivatives and construct a model as follow:
+We use the standard technique to convert the equation to a first order state space model.
+We choose our state "x" to be the lean/steer angle and their derivatives and construct a model as follow:

 ![Bike state space equation]({filename}/static/Design_fig5.png)

-Where “u” is the input we are applying on steering using the steering motor.
+Where "u" is the input we are applying on steering using the steering motor.
 Since there is no external torque applied on lean angle axis and the external torque on steer angle is determined by our input.
 We can calculate the matrix A and B using the second order linearized equation:

 ![Bike AB equation]({filename}/static/Design_fig6.png)

 Next, since the control on a microcontroller is in discrete time, we convert our state model to discrete time:

 ![Bike discrete time equation]({filename}/static/Design_fig7.png)

-The sampling rate and operating rate depend on the kind of sensors and microcontroller we choose to use in order to meet criteria (c).
+XXX FIXME The sampling rate and operating rate depend on the kind of sensors and microcontroller we choose to use in order to meet criteria (c).

 ###Linear Quadratic Regulator(LQR) Control
 The basic block diagram of LQR control is shown in Figure 3.